-Before growing any plants in containers, it is important to carefully consider the placement of the pot, the type of soil and nutrients required, and the appropriate size of the container for the desired plant.
+Before planting in containers, it is important to carefully consider the placement of the pot, the appropriate soil and nutrients, and the proper size of the container for the desired plant.

 What size pot for basil?
 One basil plant will happily grow in a half-gallon container, and while basil doesn’t mind growing close together, the more room you give it, the bigger it will get.
 Think of a pot as a home for the plant.
 Smaller plants require smaller pots, but they won’t get bigger unless they move out into something roomier.